-- 1. Make sure the screws that secure the manifold to the manifold plate are hand-tightened and then turned counter-clockwise 1/4 turn. - 2.
-Determine the height of the cylinders from the assembly drawings.
-Record the height as measurement A. - 3.
-Using a depth micrometer, measure the distance from the top face of the manifold plate to the face of the manifold(s).
-Subtract this value from the height of the cylinders and record the measurement as measurement B.
+- 1. Determine the height of the backup pads from the assembly drawings. - 2.
+Using a depth micrometer, measure the distance from the top face of the manifold plate to the face of the manifold.
+Subtract this value from the height of the backup pads to determine the preload value.